pivotal/docs-platform-automation/docs/tasks.md

 **GCP**

-1. Requires the image YAML file from Pivnet
+1. Requires the image YAML file from Tanzu Network
 1. Validates the existence of the VM if defined in the statefile, if so do nothing
 1. Creates a compute image based on the region specific Ops Manager source URI in the specified Ops Manager account
 1. Creates a VM from the image.
 This will assign a public and/or private IP address, VM sizing, and tags.
 This does not create any new resources.

 **Openstack**

-1. Requires the image YAML file from Pivnet
+1. Requires the image YAML file from Tanzu Network
 1. Validates the existence of the VM if defined in the statefile, if so do nothing
 1. Recreates the image in openstack if it already exists to validate we are using the correct version of the image
 1. Creates a VM from the image.
 This does not create any new resources